bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 ### Sky Pirate's Den Notes

+***TODO***: Have a section of lists, such as a list of all spells and technicks.
+This can help players who are working to avoid missing their Sky Pirate's Den achievements to have something convenient to compare against.
+Perhaps use a Google Sheets checklist?

 **Cartographer**: This requires having entered every zone in all regions (except for one-time visit locations, the final dungeon, and areas without a mini-map).
 Purchasing/finding maps will enable you to just enter a zone to consider an area "fully explored" without having to light up every inch of a zone.

 **Assault Striker**: Unlocked when the metric was hit without needing to go into the Den (makes sense as the game probably has a very easy value to check for number of times Attack is used).